ChristianVibe/PA-Ontology/README.md

 - 𝒫 — the **pruning operator**, which removes incompatible futures from $𝑃$ and enforces global causal consistency.

 ### Structural Resolution
-UAH‑type rules destabilize interference.
+UAH‑type rules destabilize interference because they allow locally triggered updates with **unbounded** global reach.
-The P/A ontology resolves this tension by:
+The P/A ontology avoids this by enforcing **strict locality for actualization** and **entanglement‑bounded reach for pruning**:

-- using finite ray bundles,

-- enforcing local geometric constraints,

-- defining entanglement through shared events, and
+- 𝒜 **acts only locally**, on the finite set of carriers participating in an admissible interaction at a specific spacetime coordinate.

+- 𝒫 **acts only on the involved particles and their entangled partners**, never on the full modal domain.

+This division of labor ensures that:

+- actualization events remain **geometrically local**,

+- pruning remains **causally bounded**,

-- maintaining bounded update domains.
+- update domains never become unbounded,

+- and interference remains **stable** under repeated trials.

+Together, these constraints provide the structural mechanism by which the ontology preserves interference while respecting locality and avoiding UAH‑type failures.

 ### Empirical Behavior
 Simulations show that the framework reproduces: